-We had a half-day of shopping due to the main reason for this trip – the big concluding event I mentioned 1,400 words ago in the very first paragraph.
+We had a half-day of shopping due to the main reason for this trip.
+This was the big concluding event I mentioned 1,400 words ago in the very first paragraph.
 That event was a concert featuring disco pioneers; Village People, Sister Sledge and KC & The Sunshine Band at Margaret Court Arena by Rod Laver Arena.

 Before I talk about the concert here’s some of the places we visited throughout the day; Parliament House, Bourke Street Mall (again), Emporium Melbourne, State Library Victoria, QV Melbourne.
 I took as many photos as I could since Day Five would be our last day in Melbourne and Australia before flying back home to New Zealand 😭😊

-Let’s get bad stuff out of the way first which is in no way the fault of the singers/artists and their performances.
-It starts with me making the unfortunate mistake of going to Margaret Court Arena on a completely empty stomach.
-I wrongly assumed we’d be able to get in the arena quickly, grab some food and be in our seats before the show started like with almost every other concert/event I’ve been to in the last ten years (New Zealand, Australia, and USA).
+Let’s get bad stuff out of the way.
+First up, I made the unfortunate mistake of going to Margaret Court Arena on a completely empty stomach.
+I wrongly assumed we’d get in the arena quickly, grab some food and be in our seats before the show started.
+Like with almost every other concert/event I’ve been to in the last ten years (New Zealand, Australia, and USA).

-Unfortunately, someone had the brilliant idea to have three security guys manually scan every single person (thousands of people) with one of those wand metal-detector thingys.
-This meant it took over 45 minutes just to get into the arena and by then it was too late to wait in line for food.
+Someone had the brilliant idea to have three security guys manually scan every single person.
+Picture this, thousands of people being manually scanned with one or two of those wand metal-detector thingys.
+It took over 45 minutes just to get into the arena and by then it was too late to wait in line for food.
 My advice?
 Grab a snack before you leave home/your hotel so you can enjoy the entertainment you paid for without the grumbling of your tummy drowning out the sound from the speakers 😵

-After the concert started, the lines had died down and we’d eaten (the food was actually really good) it seemed, at least to me, the Melbourne crowd were super pumped for the Village People with everyone dancing and singing along to almost every song including… yes… “YMCA”.
+After the concert started, it seemed to me, the crowd were mostly Village People fans.
+Everyone was dancing and singing along to almost every song including… yes… “YMCA”.

 Unfortunately the crowd looked like stunned mullets for the vast majority of Sister Sledge even though they were hitting some super high notes – amazing considering they’ve been doing this for 46 years.
-They introduced one of their sons (Thaddeus?) who sang the lead on “Lost in Music” but for me I was happy after hearing “Thinking of you” and “Frankie”.
+They introduced one of their sons (Thaddeus?) who sang the lead on “Lost in Music”.
+Personally, I was happy after hearing “Thinking of you” and “Frankie”.